Ridesharing Driver

 How to select between Lyft ride types

-On the home screen of the Lyft app, input your destination to see all available ride types and see a fare estimate.
+On the home screen of the Lyft app, input your destination to see all available ride types and a fare estimate.

-The text in the request button will change to your selected ride type, which is a good way to confirm that you’re getting the ride you want.
+The text in the purple request button will change to your selected ride type, which is a good way to confirm that you’re getting the ride you want.

 Lyft: The standard ride

-It is the default type when you open the app.
+Lyft is the standard service that offers a personal ride with seating for 4.
+It is the default ride type when you open the app.
 As one of the cheapest ride types, it’s a popular option for Lyft users.

 Lyft Priority Pickup and Wait & Save

-With Priority Pickup, you can pay more to get a faster pickup time.
+With Priority Pickup, you can pay more for faster pickup time.
 The app will let you know how much faster the wait time will be.
+Typically Priority Pickup costs a few dollars more than a standard Lyft.

-Lyft XL: For larger groups
+Lyft XL and XXL: For larger groups and luggage

 Lyft XL is for groups of up to 6 passengers.
 When you request a LyftXL, the vehicle will be a minivan, small SUV, larger crossover, or full-size SUV.
 It is a good option for large groups, transporting luggage, or trips to the airport.